pradyumnasagar/tux4ubuntu/README.md

-# Let's bring Tux to Ubuntu! v 0.8
+# Let's bring Tux to Ubuntu!
 Ubuntu is nice but it needs a little Tux.
 Here he is, the man himself in the bootscreen, the boot selection, in themes and much more...

 INSTALLATION: